yiqun-liu/Algo-Lab-ETHz/README.md

 Some personal experience

 - A non-void function without a return statement works fine on my own PC, but sometimes caused a TL in OJ
-  - always compile with `-Wall` option
+  - if OJ result is not as expected, compile with `-Wall` option
 - C's `qsort` once caused a 'forbidden'.
 However, C++'s `std::sort` works fine...

 ## TODO

-- Upload previous codes & notes
+- PotW - "From Russia With Love" (also TA's idea)

 - Rewrite PotW - "Attack of the Clones" using Yu Fei's idea
 - Use binary search to accelerate W7 - radiation
-- Implement TA's idea, "From Russia With Love"; TA's comment on "london" --> README
+- TA's comment on "london" --> README